 “those groups without whose support the organization would cease to exist.”

 It was further developed in the 1980s by R. Edward Freeman and has subsequently been widely accepted in the business community.
-Broadly speaking, the stakeholder is actually anyone who has an interest in the matter to hand, and the net can be cast as widely, or as tightly, as the organisation wishes.
+Broadly speaking, the stakeholder is actually anyone who has an interest in the matter to hand, and the net can be cast as widely, or as tightly, as the business wishes.

-Post, Preston and Sachs (2002) link the interrelationship between an organisation and its stakeholders, particularly in relation to risk and reward…
+Post, Preston and Sachs (2002) link the interrelationship between a business and its stakeholders, particularly in relation to risk and reward…

 “The stakeholders in a corporation are the individuals and constituencies that contribute, either voluntarily or involuntarily, to its wealth-creating capacity and activities, and that are therefore its potential beneficiaries and/or risk bearers.”

 This can also be applied to public service as well as the commercial environment; wealth relating to growth and development and risk being in failure of the venture.

 The term “stakeholder” has been widely adopted, not least in the public sector.
 In 2008, BBC News carried a story reporting that Local Councils had been warned about the unnecessary use of jargon in literature and communications with the public.
 A list of 100 words which should be avoided in all publications was issued.
 “Stakeholder” (definition: organisation or occasionally person with a stake on the success of something) was on the list.

 Stakeholders are generally divided into two groups; internal and external stakeholders.
 As the terms suggest, internal stakeholders come from within the corporation and external stakeholders are those outside the corporation but with a vested interest in it.

-Internal stakeholders usually comprise employees, managers and owners, but in some organisations can involve volunteers, students, etc. Recognition of the importance of consultation with internal stakeholders i.e. employees, was formally given in the passing of the Information and Consultation of Employees Regulations (2004), which sets out clearly the requirement for corporations to consult with their employees; this being extended to corporations with more than 50 employees in 2008.
+Internal stakeholders usually comprise employees, managers and owners, but in some businesses can involve volunteers, students, etc. Recognition of the importance of consultation with internal stakeholders i.e. employees, was formally given in the passing of the Information and Consultation of Employees Regulations (2004), which sets out clearly the requirement for corporations to consult with their employees; this being extended to corporations with more than 50 employees in 2008.